What is Georgia Smart?

-Georgia Smart provides research funding for winning communities to partner with Georgia Tech researchers.
-These researchers will help the communities fulfill the program's research goals and serve as advisors and mentors to the communities.
-This part of the grant is administered directly by Georgia Smart to the Georgia Tech researchers - the community does not directly receive these funds.
+Georgia Smart provides up to $25,000 for winning communities to partner with Georgia Tech researchers.
+These researchers will help the communities fulfill the program’s research goals and serve as advisors and mentors to the communities.
+This grant is administered directly by Georgia Smart to the Georgia Tech researchers – the community does not directly receive these funds.

 What is the value of the community match?

-Winning communities must match at least 100% of the total value of their community grant funds (includes only the community grant, not the research grant or any other support), where the total value of the community grant may be up to $50,000.
+Winning communities must match at least 100% of the total value of their seed funds (includes only the community grant, not the research grant), where the total value of the seed funds may be up to $50,000.

 What counts for the community match?

 The local matching funds may comprise many sources and types of support.
-The local match is required to be a 20% cash-match, but the remaining 80% can be cash or non-cash, including budget allocations, private donations, volunteered labor hours, materials, supplies, equipment, software, professional services, land, event space, or other resources that are relevant to and may be used in the execution of the community's planned work.
+The local match is not required to be direct funding but can include budget allocations, private donations, volunteered labor hours, materials, supplies, equipment, software, professional services, land, event space, or other resources that are relevant to and may be used in the execution of the community’s planned work.
 Communities must supply documentation with their application stating the source, nature, and value of the match, including letters of support or other documents guaranteeing the availability of such resources.

 What is the research component?